asoltesz/soapui-mocker/README.md

 Some more examples and docs on the [Docker Hub page](https://hub.docker.com/r/soltesza/soapui-mocker)

+Logging configuration is customizable via providing a standard logback-spring.xml and the standard logging level configuration of Spring Boot.
+SoapUI's Log4J logging is rerouted to SLF4J and then to Logback.

 # Building

 The application itself can be built from source with Maven on Java 8.